szyryanov/files-warden/README.md

 How to install
 --------------

 1. Download the sources.
 2. Edit index.php: add some authentication code at the beginning.
 Look at your CMS or website admin part sources for the guide.
    For example, for some websites it can be something like following:

 	    session_start();
 	    if(!isset($_SESSION['user_name'])) {
 	        header("Location: login.php");
 	        exit;
 	    }

     **You must prevent unauthorized persons from running the tool**.
 Otherwise, anyone can accept the changes, and then you will not know about them.

-3. Upload the updated tool to your website "files-warden" directory.
-Or upload it to any other (sub)directory, but change the starting path in the index.php (new FilesWarden("..") parameter) and tool URLs in this manual accordingly.
+3. Upload the updated tool to your website `files-warden` directory.
+Or upload it to any other (sub)directory, but change the starting path in the index.php (`new FilesWarden("..")` parameter) and tool URLs in this manual accordingly.

-4. Type "yourwebsite.com/files-warden/index.php?demo=1" in browser address bar to check that it works.
+4. Type `yourwebsite.com/files-warden/index.php?demo=1` in browser address bar to check that it works.
 You should see a demo page.
-   Don't forget to change "yourwebsite.com" to your website address.
+   Don't forget to change `yourwebsite.com` to your website address.

-5. Type "yourwebsite.com/files-warden/index.php" (without "?demo=1") in browser address bar to run the tool for the first time.
+5. Type `yourwebsite.com/files-warden/index.php` (without `?demo=1`) in browser address bar to run the tool for the first time.
    You will see all the website files and directories as added/created (because the tool have no idea that they existed before).

 6. Click "Accept changes".
 Click "Check again".
 No changes?
 It works!